Nature’s Roar

 Sweden

 Welcome!
-I’m Brother Deadie, a digital artist and graphic designer with a unique passion for blending the realms of Surrealism, Dada, and Pop Art.
+I’m Brother Deady, a digital artist and graphic designer with a unique passion for blending the realms of Surrealism, Dada, and Pop Art.
 My artistic journey began as a way to explore the boundaries of creativity and communication, evolving into a vibrant expression of imagination through digital collages and illustrations.
-Currently, I balance my time between working as a waiter and freelancing as a graphic designer, allowing me to draw inspiration from diverse experiences and perspectives.
+Currently, I balance my time between working in the culinary industry and freelancing as a graphic designer, allowing me to draw inspiration from diverse experiences and perspectives.
 My work often reflects sarcastically the playful irony of the absurdity of life, inviting viewers to see the world from a fresh, unconventional angle.
 I strive to use visual storytelling to comment on societal issues, provoke thoughtful discussions, and raise awareness about the importance of equality and of our planet for a sustainable future.
 I believe that art should challenge mundane thoughts, daily life, the status quo, and spark conversation- aiming to create pieces of work that resonate on multiple levels.
 Each collage and drawing is a journey into the unexpected, a fusion of public domain images and my own creations that blend elements of cyberpunk and the occult, coming together to tell a story that is distinctly their own.

 SIMILAR ARTWORKS